Breadcrumbs

 The LMP SURE Program is comprised of three obligatory elements:

-You are expected to engage in full-time research for at least 12 weeks.
+You are expected to engage in full-time research for at least 12 weeks, beginning no earlier than May 4, 2026 and ending no later than Aug 28, 2026.

-The official start date will be negotiated between you and your supervisor, but you are urged to begin research by the middle of May in order to have enough research done to submit an abstract for the Research Day.
+The official start date will be negotiated between you and your supervisor, but you are urged to begin research by early May in order to have enough research done for the Research Day.

-• 6 May final deadline for program applications
+- 4 May final deadline for LMP SURE program applications

 Seeing yourself in STEM: attracting Black talent